MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 #### Run your application in localhost

-1. Start a local web server by entering the following in the command prompt:
+1. Start a local web server by entering the following command in the command prompt:

     ```bash
     gulp serve